-This course will explore the female perspective in literature and multimedia.
+Code: 202142-202143 | Grade: 11-12 | Credit: 1/2 This course will explore the female perspective in literature and multimedia.
 It will focus on students reading, analyzing, and discussing works of fiction and non fiction by female authors.
 In addition to the reading, the class includes weekly video presentations of female leaders in the field of entertainment, music, arts, politics, journalism, business, the military, or activism.
 We will compare and discuss their point of views and influence in their fields to the reading.
-Reading will include novels, The Purple Hibiscus, The Handmaid's Tale, and American Dirt.
-Films that may be included to further explore the female voice may include, Thelma and Louise, and Ladybird.
+A variety of novels will be covered and may include the following titles: The Purple Hibiscus, The Handmaid's Tale, The Glass Castle, and American Dirt.
 Students will be expected to read independently, develop their own point of view, and discuss regularly to learn and examine how the female point of view plays a role in literature and society.